Snack-X/unity-unpacker/README.md

 # Unity Unpacker

 Highly experimental Unity unpacker in Node.js.
+Powering [deresute.info](https://deresute.info).

 This is not an universal unity unpacker, but designed for [some specific game](http://cinderella.idolmaster.jp/sl-stage/).
 If you are going to unpack *other game*'s resource files and *other game* is using Unity `5.1.2f`, it may work.
 Otherwise, it might not work.